seandinwiddie/project-root/READMEs/architecture.md

 directory/file structure with the action types and reducers separated out into individual files

+The project follows a modular architecture that separates the source code into distinct directories and files

+This allows for easy organization and maintainability of the codebase

-Each file is responsible for a specific part of the application, making it easy to understand and maintain
+Each file is responsible for a specific part of the application making it easy to understand and maintain

 ## Directory Structure
 ```